bshetti/fluentbit-setup-vke/README.md

 NOTE: This has been tested with AWS Elasticseach in a public configuration for ease of use.
 Please use the standard ways to secure elasticsearch per AWS documentation.
 Two such options
-- include using a proxy when elasticsearch is in a VPC deployment
+- elasticsearch deployed in a VPC deployment
 - using Cognito to configure user/password for access into AWS elasticsearch in the public config.

+In either case the best way to access them is to use a proxy.
+We have included a proxy if you secure the ES configuration.
+Notes below

 [Fluent Bit](http://fluentbit.io) is a lightweight and extensible __Log Processor__ that comes with full support for Kubernetes: